3n4y/terraform-ecs-project/ReadMe.md

-## Deploy highly available app on ECS with ASG and LD using Terraform
+## Deploy highly available app on ECS with ASG and ALB using Terraform
 - This was set up in a public subnet to reduce cost

 ## Prequisite